fierceoj/ownklok/README.md

 ```CVE-2020-8791``` <br/>
 ```CVE-2020-8792```

-This repo also contains two full attack scenarios which combine my CVE-2020-8791 exploit with a modified version of the CVE-2019-13143 exploit by SecureLayer7 ([pwnfb50.py](https://github.com/securelayer7/pwnfb50/blob/master/pwnfb50.py)).
+This repo also contains two full attack scenarios which combine my CVE-2020-8791 exploit with methods similar to the CVE-2019-13143 exploit by SecureLayer7 ([pwnfb50.py](https://github.com/securelayer7/pwnfb50/blob/master/pwnfb50.py)).

 Tested on iOS.